jes5199/starloom/docs/cursor/lessons.md

    - Run the type checker: `python -m mypy src/`
    - Run tests: `python -m pytest tests/`

+## WeftEphemeris Implementation

+1. When implementing a new data source class following an interface pattern:
+   - Study the existing implementations to understand the interface contract
+   - Implement all required methods with the same parameter signatures
+   - Handle error cases gracefully, providing useful error messages

+2. When working with archives (.tar.gz):
+   - The `tarfile` module allows reading files directly without extracting to disk
+   - Use `extractfile()` to get a file-like object for reading binary data
+   - The WeftReader currently requires reading from a file, which required a temporary solution

+3. Potential improvements for the WeftEphemeris class:
+   - Find a way to initialize WeftReader directly from bytes without temporary files
+   - Handle naming conventions more flexibly rather than assuming exact filenames
+   - Normalize angle values (longitude) to ensure consistent ranges

 # Lessons Learned

 ## Project Structure